 Class

-class, which is located in the reportlab.pdfgen.canvas
+class, which you can find in the reportlab.pdfgen.canvas

 module.